parisanayeri/ml/README.md

-for supervised models
-with this code you can test and fit your data with every models
+With this project you can fit and test your data with some supervised models and export result to excel and you can found the best model for your data